ubccr/ccrdocs/pages/software/modules.md

 - Modifies the $HOME/.bashrc file, which can easily cause conflicts
 - May not be free for all users.
 Please refer to the [Anaconda terms of service documentation](https://legal.anaconda.com/policies/en/)

-Instead we recommend using modules that already include many [popular python packages](#python).
-Rather than installing python modules in conda environments users can create custom python module bundles using easybuild.
-For more details [see here](#python).
+Instead we recommend using modules that already include many [popular python packages](#python) or create custom python module bundles using Easybuild.
 If Easybuild is not an ideal option for your work, you could utilize a container to install Anaconda and your required packages.
 For more information about using containers on CCR's systems, [see here](../howto/containerization.md).
+For more details please refer to our [Python documentation](../howto/python.md) or check out the ["Using Python at CCR"](https://ublearns.buffalo.edu/d2l/le/discovery/view/course/288741) course in UB Learns.

 ### LS-DYNA